 If the Start time and Stop time are set to the identical time, the process is controlled according to the programmed time schedule depending on the switching state of a binary input (terminal 03/12, only possible without SF2/RF2).
-The activated, optionally also deactivated binary input starts the thermal disinfection.
+A break contact (bE = 0) or optionally also a make contact (bE = 1) of the binary input starts the thermal disinfection.
 It stops at the latest when the switching state of the binary input next changes.

-When the Disinfection temperature has not been reached before the end of the thermal disinfection cycle, "Err 3" alarm is generated.
-The alarm is automatically reset when the Disinfection temperature is properly reached during the following thermal disinfection cycle.
+When the Disinfection temperature has not been reached before the end of the thermal disinfection cycle, "Err 3" error message is generated.
+This error message can also be generated prematurely if the remaining time until the disinfection temperature is reached is shorter than the adjusted Hold time of disinfection temperature.
+The error message is automatically reset when the Disinfection temperature is properly reached during the following thermal disinfection cycle.